 For those of you who think I am exaggerating read this article closely.
-If you are a German citizen you may want to skip this because it is about the response to the Taliban attack on DAI in Kunduz earlier this year by the German military.
-Response is actually the wrong word, inaction bordering on gross incompetence is a better description of this disgraceful story which should be causing national outrage in Germany.
-The only bright spot for Germans in this saga was the senior security manager, a German national, who was killed while fighting to protect his clients.
-I spent hundreds hours of my professional life studying the innovation and professionalism of the German military during the First and Second World Wars.
-It gives me no pleasure to highlight this story of incompetence and indifference from a military which was once the best the world had ever seen.
+If you are a German citizen you may want to skip it because it’s about the response to the Taliban attack on the USAID Implementation partner DAI in Kunduz earlier this year by the German military.
+As a retired military officer I have studied the innovation and professionalism of the German military during the First and Second World Wars all my adult life.
+It gives me no pleasure to highlight this story of indifference from a military which was once the best the world had ever seen.

 Nic sees the NGOs (unarmed, non-profits) as neutral and believes that if the Taliban also see them as non-participants in the war they’ll leave them alone.
 This has been generally true in the east for years.
-In the South not so much and in the North and West the problem for NGO’s and other internationals has been criminal groups.
-It’s to the Taliban’s advantage to allow medical clinics and farm projects to run without interference so they can show the locals that good stuff can happen when they’re in charge.
+In the South not so much and in the North and West the problem for NGO’s and other internationals has been criminal groups not Taliban.
+It’s to the Taliban’s advantage to allow medical clinics and farm projects to run without interference so they can show the locals that good stuff happens when they’re in charge.
 There’s no upside to harming NGOs and the Taliban senior leaders know it.
 Criminals and junior Taliban who didn’t get the memo and are another matter.

 Contractors have gotten a bad rap in the press and with the FOB bound portion of our military establishment.
 Troops at the pointed end of the spear where we do our projects love us and go out of their way to protect and take care of us.
 But on the big box FOB’s we are not allowed weapons, cameras, laptops, or cell phones.
-Of course on every FOB there is an Afghan bazaar plus a military exchange which sell knives, swords, antique guns, cell phones, computers, cameras, etc… proving again that stupidity never takes a holiday, never rests, and will always torment competent productive people.
-By contract we must have cell phones, cameras and laptops in order to do the reporting we are required to do.
-Rules like those in the sign below, dreamed up by rear echelon pouges who have little else to occupy their time, are ….I’m coming up with little more than foul language here….. let me think….I know… unproductive.
+On every FOB there is an Afghan bazaar plus several military exchanges that sell knives, swords, antique guns, cell phones, computers, cameras, etc… proving again that stupidity never takes a holiday.
+By contract with the United States Government we are required to have cell phones, cameras and laptops in order to submit detailed reports to USAID program managers living on military bases.
+But look at what we are not allowed on those bases.

 The few contractors who remain outside the wire need protection from the Taliban, from criminals, from the Afghan government and the rear echelon military establishment.
-It’s getting damn lonely for us outside the wire firms these days and there is no excuse for harassing the few good men who are out in harms way getting projects done on time and on budget.
+It’s getting damn lonely for us these days and there is no excuse for harassing the few good men who are out in harms way getting projects done on time and on budget.